 Few would have trouble imagining what a fairy looks like.
-As children our family probably stocked our rooms with quaint illustrated books depicting tiny winged creatures dancing across the pages.
+As children, our family probably stocked our rooms with quaint illustrated books depicting tiny winged creatures dancing across the pages.
 And those fairy ideas continue to linger on into adulthood.

-Now the Internet does its best to overload us.
-Who can accurately process the constant daily stream of new images and photos?
-With no permission asked, outside forces relentlessly shape and harden our opinions.
+These days, the Internet is a major source of information overload.
+Who can accurately process the constant daily stream of new images and discussions?
+With no permission asked and none granted, outside forces relentlessly shape and harden our opinions.

-An incredibly popular subject over the past few years was the debate surrounding whether a camera and film (or the digital equivalent) could capture a real fairy’s image?
+An incredibly popular subject a few years back was the debate surrounding whether a camera and film (or the digital equivalent) could capture a real fairy’s image?
 Are the photographs real?
 These discussions and arguments consumed endless amounts of personal energy, and for what?

 Myth and Legends

-The myth of fairies is woven through our culture like thread through a tapestry.
+The myth of fairies is woven throughout our culture like threads through a tapestry.

 Most of our history relied on storytelling to transfer knowledge and wisdom.
 Unfortunately, such methods are prone to error.
-All sorts of mistakes, exaggerations, and embellishments find their way into each retelling.
+Many exaggerations, embellishments, and misunderstandings find their way into each retelling.

-When you think about, it’s difficult to image a better way to distort and bury a fundamental truth.
+When you think about, it’s difficult to imagine a better way to distort and bury a fundamental truth.

-To further compound the problem, the shallowness, foolishness, and just plain greediness of today’s culture has warped fairy knowledge almost beyond recognition.
+To further compound the problem, the shallowness, foolishness, and just plain greediness of today’s culture have warped fairy knowledge almost beyond recognition.

-We in the 21st century now accept that any discussion concerning fairies and their kin must embrace one of three distinct categories or worlds.
+We in the 21st century now accept that any discussion concerning fairies and their kin must embrace one of three distinct categories of fairy worlds.